-The Ambassador Peer Mentoring Program provides a peer mentor for any first-year student or transfer student who applies for this assistance.
+Ambassador Peer Mentoring Program provides a peer mentor for any first-year student or transfer student who applies for this assistance.
 Peer mentors are trained second-year students who conduct personal and online mentoring with their mentees during an academic year.
 The program offers leadership, service and social events and activities to encourage undergraduate student engagement.
+Student mentees are recruited primarily during summer orientations and throughout the academic year.